davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 // returns 128
 ```

-In the above function, both `tax` and `tip` get default values of `0.13` and `0.15` respectively, whereas you're passing just `100`, which corresponds to `total`.
+In the above function, both `tax` and `tip` get default values of `0.13` and `0.15` respectively, whereas we're passing just `100`, which corresponds to `total`.

-Notice you can still pass other values to `tax` and `tip`, which will override the default values.
-You can also pass `undefined` to any one of the values if you're passing two other values, as in:
+Notice we can still pass other values to `tax` and `tip`, which will override the default values.
+We can also pass `undefined` to any one of the values if we're passing two other values, as in:

 ```javascript
 const totalBill = (100, undefined, 0.10);